ncatlab/nlab-content/pages/8223.md

 $\Gamma$ [[preserved limit|preserves]] [[limits]] and [[colimits]] (because it has a [[left adjoint]] $\Delta$ and a [[right adjoint]] $\nabla$).
 =--

-It follows that $\Gamma: SimpGph \to Set$ both preserves and reflects monos and epis.
-As a result, we can prove various simple exactness results in $SimpGph$.
+It follows that $\Gamma: SmpGrph \to Set$ both preserves and reflects monos and epis.
+As a result, we can prove various simple exactness results in $SmpGrph$.
 For instance:

 +-- {: .num_lemma}
 ###### Lemma
-In $SimpGph$, the [[pushout]] of any mono is a mono.
+In $SmpGrph$, the [[pushout]] of any mono is a mono.
 =--

 +-- {: .proof}
 ###### Proof
-Suppose we have a pushout diagram in $SimpGph$:
+Suppose we have a pushout diagram in $SmpGrph$:

 $$\array{
 G & \to & H \\